Hussam-creator/cybersecurity-portfolio/Writeups/Offsec-pg/Authby/README.md

 - Port 3389 - RDP
 - FTP Anonymous FTP login allowed

-The FTP service was prioritsed as the initial point of enumeration because anonymous FTP login was enabled.
+The FTP service was prioritised as the initial point of enumeration because anonymous FTP login was enabled.
 Successful access may lead to the exposure of sensitive information such as; the systems directory structure, disclosure of configuration files, or even permit file uploads.
 ```
 ftp 192.168.178.46
 ```